 Eventually we dragged ourselves away and we saw lots more animals before calling it a day.
 We left a bit before the Park closed as it was getting dusk and our track to camp had elephants around it.
 You don’t want to meet one in the dark.

-A big camp with a number of overland groups staying, and complemented with hippo calls, the campsite was quite noisy but after our adventures we slept like babies.
+A big camp with a number of overland groups staying, and complemented with hippo calls, the campsite was quite noisy but after our adventures we sleeping was not a problem.

 Click on any photo to enlarge and scroll through